A cochlear implant is a small electronic device that helps people hear. It can be used for people who are deaf or very hard of hearing.

 RECOVERY AFTER SURGERY

 You may be admitted to the hospital overnight for observation.
 However, many hospitals now allow people to go home the day of surgery.
-Your health care provider will give you pain medicines and sometimes antibiotics to prevent infection.
+Your surgeon will give you pain medicines and sometimes antibiotics to prevent infection.
 Many surgeons place a large dressing over the operated ear.
 The dressing is removed the day after surgery.

 Once the surgery site is well healed, and the implant is attached to the outside processor, you will begin to work with specialists to learn to "hear" and process sound using the cochlear implant.
 These specialists may include:

 - ENT doctors

 This is a very important part of the process.
 You will need to work closely with your team of specialists to get the most benefit from the implant.

 Results with cochlear implants vary widely.
 How well you do depends on:

 - The condition of the hearing nerve before surgery

 - Your mental abilities